The Louisiana Teaching and Certification Resource

 Additional Louisiana Teacher Certification Requirements

 Louisiana is one of the few states that does not require new teachers to complete a fingerprint background check in order to achieve licensure.
 However, individual schools and districts reserve the right to conduct their own criminal history checks, which are commonly required as a condition of hire.
 In addition, candidates for a teaching certificate are required to disclose previous criminal convictions on their applications.

-- Submission of passing scores on the Praxis Pre-Professional Skills Test, or PPST
+- Verification of passing scores on the required Praxis exams.

 |Type||Number Employed||Average Annual Salary|